zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for a Modbus read/write multiple registers request.

-   :c: The connection.
+   :param c: The connection.

-   :headers: The headers for the modbus function.
+   :param headers: The headers for the modbus function.

-   :read_start_address: The memory address of the first register to be read.
+   :param read_start_address: The memory address of the first register to be read.

-   :read_quantity: The number of registers to read.
+   :param read_quantity: The number of registers to read.

-   :write_start_address: The memory address of the first register to be written.
+   :param write_start_address: The memory address of the first register to be written.

-   :write_registers: The values to be written to the registers.
+   :param write_registers: The values to be written to the registers.

 .. zeek:id:: modbus_read_write_multiple_registers_response
    :source-code: base/bif/plugins/Zeek_Modbus.events.bif.zeek 305 305